Skip to content

 Efficient Sowing:

-Disc systems enable faster sowing rates, as there is no need to fracture the soil.
-This enhances operational efficiency and productivity, particularly when needing to sow large areas.
-The narrower row spacings enable a denser seeding profile.
+Disc systems enable faster sowing speeds, as there is no need to fracture the soil, which created more drag and slows the tractor.
+Sowing more in less time enhances operational efficiency and productivity, particularly when needing to sow large areas.

 Reduced Input Costs: